kibook/s1kd-tools/EXAMPLE.md

     $ s1kd-dmrl DML-MYPRJ-NCAGE-C-2017-00001_000-01.XML

 Information not included in the DMRL entry for a CSDB object is pulled from the `.defaults` file (and the `.dmtypes` file for data modules).

+The DMRL should be updated throughout the lifecycle of a project.
+When new entries are added, simply use the **s1kd-dmrl** tool again to create the newly added data modules.
+Already existing data modules will not be overwritten, unless the -f option is specified.
+The -q option will suppress those messages indicating that a data module that already exists will not be overwritten:

+    $ s1kd-dmrl -q DML-MYPRJ-NCAGE-C-2017-00001_000-02.XML

 Creating CSDB objects on-the-fly
 --------------------------------